 Psychologist and happiness researcher Sonja Lyubomirsky reckons that about half of your happiness stems from your genes and childhood experiences.
 10 per cent is external and a whopping 40 per cent is affected by your daily activities.
 So it's not just a case of being happy, it's a case of doing happy.

 PERMA is the word

-Engagement.
+E is for Engagement.
 Believe it or not, the weekend you spend lying on the couch catching up on Game of Thrones or surfing the web doesn't make you happy.
 Humans need to engage in activities to feel content.
 Actively participating in something we enjoy gives us focus and momentum.
 If it's an activity that uses your strengths and allows you to be 'in the moment', all the better.
 Cooking, gardening, crocheting, running, playing music, playing sport, dancing or writing; whatever floats your boat.
 Video games will do it too!

-Accomplishment.
+A is for Accomplishment.
 Success is not everything but it turns out that a sense of achievement is important to our wellbeing.
 Strive for success.
 Have goals and ambitions and work towards them.
 World domination is not required, unless that's your thing.
 Little goals like learning to knit or mastering a technical challenge are just as beneficial as big goals.

 Remember, happiness is a process, not a destination